vectordotdev/vector/docs/content/en/highlights/2021-07-13-helm-customConfig.md

 This new method uses YAML configuration files, and in a coming release will become the default configuration method.

+The new `customConfig` key will take precedence over the existing configuration options, if `customConfig` is set then no default configurations will be rendered.

 **You do not need to upgrade immediately.
 The deprecated keys will not be removed before Vector hits 1.0**

 ## Upgrade Guide